 An HSA works like an IRA, except the money is used to pay for qualified health care costs.
 Money deposited to the account is tax deductible and is used to pay for current and future qualified medical expenses.
-Interest earned is tax deferred.
+Interest earned is not taxable if used for qualified medical expenses.
 Unused balances rollover from year to year.

 Who can qualify?